Poyang Lake Ecosystem Restoration Initiative: Conservation International And Sateri Launch Third Phase To Address Climate Change And Its Effect On Com...

+data-text="Poyang Lake Ecosystem Restoration Initiative: Conservation International and Sateri Launch Third Phase to Address Climate Change and its Effect on Communities" data-link=" Lake Ecosystem Restoration Initiative: Conservation International and Sateri Launch Third Phase to Address Climate Change and its Effect on Communities" class="whatsapp">Shar

-Media OutReach Newswire - 2 January 2025 – Conservation International and Sateri, a member of the RGE group of companies, have announced the launch of the third phase of the Poyang Lake Ecosystem Restoration Initiative.
+SINGAPORE - media OutReach Newswire - 2 January 2025 Conservation International and Sateri, a member of the RGE group of companies, have announced the launch of the third phase of the Poyang Lake Ecosystem Restoration Initiative.
 This new phase marks a critical milestone in restoring China's largest freshwater lake by integrating carbon neutrality efforts, building on the initiative's significant success since its inception in 2019.

 Located in Jiangxi Province, in the southeastern part of the country, Poyang Lake plays a critical role in regulating floods in the Yangtze River and supports the livelihoods of more than 45 million people living in the province, contributing more than 15% of the Yangtze River's annual runoff.
 It is also a wetland of national and global importance, providing a habitat for flora and fauna of high conservation value, including the critically endangered Siberian crane and finless porpoise.